 Skip to Content

-A tenant’s security deposit may also be used to cover cleaning costs, unpaid bills, and on rare occasions, a broken lease or nonpayment of rent.
-Some states, though, do not permit landlords to withhold security deposit funds as settlement for unpaid fines or late fees, so be sure to comply with the regulations in your location.
+Other reasons to ethically retain a tenant’s security deposit include cleaning costs, unpaid bills, and at times, a broken lease or nonpayment of rent.
+However, some states restrict landlords from using security deposit funds for unpaid fines or late fees, so always be aware of your local regulations.

-As soon as your tenant moves out, you will have to determine how much of their security deposit will be refunded.
-If all the lease terms have been met, it is the landlord’s responsibility to return the refundable amount of the security deposit in full.
-In most states, the refund has to be issued within 30 days or less.
-If you need to withhold any portion of the security deposit, make sure you have an itemized list of the repairs that were paid for with the funds.
+When your tenant moves out, you must decide how much of their security deposit to refund.
+If all conditions of the lease are met, the landlord is responsible for returning the entire refundable security deposit.
+In several states, the refund must be processed within a specific timeframe, commonly within 30 days or less.
+If you intend to keep part of the security deposit, it’s crucial to provide an itemized list of the repairs covered by the funds.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.